 Earn Your Teaching Credential in San Diego

 In many ways, education shapes the future of America, making teachers some of the most important working professionals in the country today.
-If you’ve ever considered becoming a teacher, you may want to complete your education in San Diego, a sizable city with over three million people.
+If you’ve ever considered becoming a teacher and you aren’t pursuing an online teaching degree, you may want to complete your education in San Diego, a sizable city with over three million people.
 This city is home to the San Diego Unified School District, one of the largest school districts in the entire country.
 There are over 6,500 teachers working for the district, serving over 135,000 students.
 The district is noted for its high pay rates and strong benefits packages.
 There’s no shortage of choice in this district—there are over 200 schools throughout the city.

 If you’re ready to improve the future of education in America, you can start by looking into teacher education programs in San Diego.
 Explore our school listings on this page to find the right alternative certification, Bachelor’s degree program, Master’s degree program, or post-graduate program for your needs.

 Start Teaching in San Diego

 The degree you decide to earn as an education student is dependent on how much education you already have.
 If this is your first degree or you do not yet have a Bachelor’s degree, you may need to earn a Bachelor’s degree in education or in your subject of choice.
 Alternative certification is a quicker option for Bachelor’s degree graduates with non-education degrees.
 If you are already working as a teacher and you want to take your career further, consider additional certification programs, Master’s degree programs, or doctoral options.